PradCoder/ExplorationsOnTheRubiksCube/4GR3Project.md

 4. An example of the main theorem(s).

-A solution to an arangement (using one of the algortihms)
+A solution to an arangement (using one of the algortihms)u We give an example of a solvable cube(apply the algorithm), we also give an example of a non solvable cube.

 Annother one is using God's number (22, the max number of minimal moves to solve a cube)